6ixBit/API-Football-Consumer/README.md

 4. Activate virtual environment (source venv/bin/activate)
 5. Install packages (pip install <package>).
 Replace <package> with pymongo and run it.
 Do the same for requests, pymongo and pprint

+ # Run
+ Run the grab_data.py script by typing (python3 grab_data.py) in your terminal.